Our team helps families and caregivers through the evaluation process and provides resources to help you best care for your child.

 - Books and educational materials

-In addition, our Family Resource Center offers books, brochures and online resources, along with librarians who can help you find the information you need.
+In addition, the Johns Hopkins All Children’s Family Resource Center Library has books, brochures and online resources, along with librarians who can help you find the information you need.
+Through support, education and a team approach that includes the family, we can help you make informed treatment choices and be an advocate for your child.

 The National Professional Development Center